Firstsource

 Firstsource provides business process management in the banking and financial services, customer services, telecom and media, and healthcare sectors.
 Its clients include financial services, telecommunications and healthcare companies.
-Firstsource hosts operations in India, US, UK, and the Philippines.

-The company is listed on the Bombay (BSE) and National Stock Exchange of India (NSE) since 2007.
-In 2021 Firstsource generated revenues of INR 50.8 Billion (US$670 million).
+Firstsource operates delivery and service centres in India, the United States, the United Kingdom, the Philippines, Mexico, South Africa, Australia and New Zealand, Romania, Trinidad and Tobago, and Turkey.

 History

 Firstsource started its operations in 2001 as ICICI InfoTech Upstream Ltd, a business process outsourcing organisation wholly owned by ICICI Bank, India’s largest private financial services organisation.
 Its name was changed to Firstsource Solutions Limited in 2006.
 The same year, Firstsource opened a branch office in the Philippines.
-In 2007, it became a public company listed on the Indian Stock Exchange.
+Firstsource made an initial public offer in 2007 and was listed on the National Stock Exchange (NSE) and Bombay Stock Exchange (BSE) in India on 22 February 2007.

 Acquisitions

 In 2002, the company acquired Customer Asset.com with its two subsidiaries and Tawny Dove Ltd. One year later they acquired FirstRing India Pvt Ltd to gain customer acquisition and credit card services capabilities.
 In 2005, they acquired RevIT to expand their services into the healthcare sector.
 One year later, in December 2006, they acquired Business Process Management Inc (BPM) with the aim to enhance the company capabilities in the healthcare sector.
+Firstsource acquired ISGN in 2016, which was rebranded as Sourcepoint in 2019.

 In November 2021, Firstsource announced to acquire the US mortgage services provider The StoneHill Group.

-Public offer

-Firstsource made a public offer in February 2007 and was listed on the National Stock Exchange (NSE) and Bombay Stock Exchange (BSE) in India on February 22, 2007.
+In May 2024, Firstsource acquired Chennai-based medical billing firm Quintessence Business Solutions & Services (QBSS) for ₹327.8 crore (approximately US$39 million).
+The acquisition included its US arm, Quintessence Health LLC, which became a step-down subsidiary.

+In September 2024, Firstsource acquired UK-based customer experience provider Ascensos for £42 million (approximately US$56 million).
+Ascensos continues to operate independently as a business unit headquartered in Scotland.

 Corporate affairs

-Organizational structure

-Their 37 global operation centers are located across India, US, UK, and Philippines.
-The company provides services mostly to clients in United States and the United Kingdom.

-Management and leadership structure

-Firstsource is managed by a leadership team with 11 members.
-Vipul Khanna serves as the Managing Director and Chief Executive Officer.
-The Board of Directors is led by Chairman Sanjiv Goenka.

-Group Structure

-The RP-Sanjiv Goenka Group owns a 53.96% share of Firstsource through a subsidiary.
-Firstsource expanded with the acquisition of ISGN in 2016, which was rebranded as Sourcepoint in 2019.
-As of March 2018, Firstsource had 15 subsidiaries and 1 associate company.

-Shareholder structure

-Major shareholders in Firstsource include CESC Ventures Limited (53.96%), ICICI Bank Limited (4.85%), Rakesh Jhunjhunwala (3.25%), Steinberg India Emerging Opportunities Fund Limited (1.44%), HDFC Small Cap Fund (5.33%), Mutual Funds (5.65%), foreign institutional investors (9.01%) and the remaining 16.51% is held by the public.

-Products and services

-Firstsource is a business process management (BPM) company and offers their services in the Banking and Financial, Healthcare, Communication, Media and Technology and Diverse Industries.
-Service sectors include Contact and Service Centers, Platform Automation and Analytics and other Business Technology Services.